qrzn23/min/wip/magick/content.md

 Now he, as a man, cannot pray to God to cause them, **for the Gods are but names for the forces of Nature themselves.**

 But, as a *Mystic*, he knows that all things are phantoms of One Thing, and that they may be withdrawn therein to reissue in other attire.
 He knows that all things are in himself, and that he is All-One with the all.
 There is therefore no theoretical difficulty about converting the illusion of a clear sky into that of a tempest.
 On the other hand, he is aware, *as a Magician*, that illusions are governed by the laws of their nature.
 He knows that twice two is four, although both “two” and “four” are merely properties pertaining to One.
 He can only use the Mystical identity of all things in a strictly scientific sense.
 It is true that his experience of clear skies and storms proves that his nature contains elements cognate with both; for if not, they could not affect him.
 He is the Microcosm of his own Macrocosm, whether or no either one or the other extend beyond his knowledge of them.
-He must therefore arouse in himself those ideas which are clansmen of the Thunderstorm ; collect all available objects of the same nature for talismans, and proceed to excite all these to the utmost by a Magical ceremony; that is, by insisting on their godhead, so that they flamewithin and without him, his ideas vitalising the talismans.
+He must therefore arouse in himself those ideas which are clansmen of the Thunderstorm; collect all available objects of the same nature for talismans, and proceed to excite all these to the utmost by a Magical ceremony; that is, by insisting on their godhead, so that they flamewithin and without him, his ideas vitalising the talismans.
 There is thus a vivid vibration of high potential in a certain group of sympathetic substances and forces ; and this spreads as do the waves from a stone thrown into a lake, widening and weakening; till the disturbance is compensated.
 Just as a handful of fanatics, insane with one over-emphasised truth, may infect a whole country for a time bv inflaming that thought in their neighbours, so the Magician creates a commotion by disturbing the balance of power.
 He transmits his particular vibration as a radio operator does with his ray; rate-relation determines exclusive selection.

 In practice, the Magician must a evoke the spirits of the storm” by identifying himself with the ideasof which atmospheric phenomena are the expressions as his humanity is of him; this achieved, he must impose his Will upon them by virtue of the superiority of his intelligence and the integration of his purpose to their undirected impulses and uncomprehending interplay.